 Using AI chatbots in teaching and directly in ILIAS

-The ILIAS Assistant is a new chat object that teachers can use directly in their courses.
+The ILIAS assistant is a new chat object that teachers can use directly in their courses.
 The integration of language models creates interactive learning environments in which learners receive individual support.
 Teachers configure the interaction using prompts and can provide their own material for the chat.

 The assistant supports teachers in a variety of areas: